btrotta/advent-of-code-2022/Readme.md

 intersections using linear algebra.

 # Day 16
 This is a dynamic programming problem.
 Iterate over timesteps.
-For each timestep and valve, calculate the optimal
+For each timestep t, update a dictionary where the keys are the valves that can be reached by this timestep and the value associated with a valve v is the pair consisting of (1) the optimal flow that can be obtained by a path ending at valve v at time t, (2) and the set of valves opened to obtain that flow.